Table of Contents

-We wake up sometimes, only to find new words or slangs trending on social media.
-These words or slangs as they are called are used by Nigerians to communicate with one another.
+We wake up sometimes, only to find new internet slangs trending on social media.
+These words as they are called are used by Nigerians to communicate with one another.
 They are normally spoken in Pidgin English, and unless you are familiar with them or understand the context in which they are used, you might think they are speaking in riddles.

 The big question is how do these words or slangs come into existence?
 Where do they originate from?